 - Slim ankle high-risk jeans made for women

-Options for men include seated medical-care jeans and jogger jeans in several styles that come with trendy cargo pockets.
+Options for men include seated medical-care jeans and jogger jeans in several styles with trendy cargo pockets.

 Aerie’s Adaptive Clothing range is affordable and stylish, matching up to various adaptive needs, which stem from a realization that continues to grow that there happen to be several body-specific apparel needs.